 Fineschi and stucco artist Bernardino Cremoni.

-Four oval paintings of 1685-6 - The St Jerome and the Angel
+Four oval paintings of 1685-6 - The Saint Jerome and the Angel

 is attributed to Giuseppe Nicola Nasini, the Martyrdom of St

-Bartholomew is by Antonio Nasini, Saint Sebastian healed by Saint Irene
+Bartholomew is by Antonio Nasini (Giuseppe's brother), Saint Sebastian healed by Saint Irene

-St Anthony preaches to Fishes (1697) by Annibale Mazzuoli; a stucco bas-relief of
+Saint Anthony Preaches to Fishes (1697) by Annibale Mazzuoli; a stucco bas-relief of

-with Scenes in the Life of St Anthony by Antonio Manetti and Angelo
+with Scenes in the Life of Saint Anthony by Antonio Manetti and Angelo